James Bond No Time to Die full cast – new and returning characters list

 Who’s Jeffrey Wright?

-Wright has starred as Beetee in The Starvation Video games, extra not too long ago showing on tv sequence Broadwalk Empire and Westworld.
+Wright has starred as Beetee in The Starvation Video games, extra lately showing on tv sequence Broadwalk Empire and Westworld.

 Who’s Felix Leiter